Rothwell, Northamptonshire: Sport and leisure

 Rothwell has a Non-League football team Rothwell Corinthians F.C. who play at Seargeant's Lawn, Desborough Road.

 Until the close of the 2011–2012 season, Rothwell had another football club, Rothwell Town F.C.
 Having been as high up the football pyramid as Southern Football League Premier Division, the team are currently without a home, due to ownership/rent issues at the ground on Cecil Street, close to Rothwell Junior School.

 Twinning

 Rothwell is twinned with the small French town of Droué, near Blois in central France.

 Schools

 Rothwell has three schools.
 Rothwell Victoria Infant School, Rothwell Junior School and Montsaye Academy.
 Montsaye Academy is a secondary school with a sixth form.

 Rothwell Victoria Infant School and Rothwell Junior School are partnered.

+Montsaye Academy also contains a sports centre with a pool, astroturf and a sports hall.